Corporate Governance

 Status of Audits

-In addition, the Corporate Planning and IR Office in the Corporate Planning Division serves as a secretariat and implements a “President’s Audit” twice a year in which the Company President directly audits the status of business execution by those in charge of each division and monitors progress on the Company’s management plan and the status of risk management, etc.
+In addition, the Corporate Planning and Investor Relations Office of the Corporate Planning Division serves as secretariat and implements a “president’s audit” twice a year in which the Company president directly audits the status of business execution by those in charge of each division and monitors progress on the Company’s business plan and the status of risk management, etc.

-In terms of accounting audits, PricewaterhouseCoopers Aarata LLC conducts strict accounting audits based on an audit contract and the Company exchanges opinions on the audit results and receives recommendations for improvements.
+In terms of accounting audits, PricewaterhouseCoopers Japan LLC conducts strict accounting audits based on an audit contract and the Company exchanges opinions on the audit results and receives recommendations for improvements.

-The certified public accountant performing the accounting audit of the Company in fiscal 2022 was Mr. Tatsuya Chiba, Designated Engagement Partner at PricewaterhouseCoopers Aarata LLC, who was assisted by two certified public accountants, one associate member of the Japanese Institute of Certified Public Accountants, and six other staff members.
+The certified public accountants performing the accounting audit of the Company in fiscal 2023 were Mr. Tatsuya Chiba and Mr. Yoshitaka Sakurai, both of whom are designated limited liability partners at the Tokyo office of PricewaterhouseCoopers Japan LLC.
+They were assisted by two certified public accountants, one associate member of the Japanese Institute of Certified Public Accountants, and eight other staff members.

-The Corporate Auditors exchange opinions with the accounting auditor regarding the audit plan, receive reports on audit results, discuss and evaluate the content of the audit, and ensure mutual cooperation.
-Furthermore, with regard to key audit matters (KAM/Key Audit Matter), the Corporate Auditors hold discussions with PwC PricewaterhouseCoopers Aarata LLC, receive reports on the status of their audits, and request explanations as necessary.
+The Corporate Auditors exchange opinions with the accounting auditor regarding audit plans, receive reports on audit results, discuss and evaluate the content of audits, and ensure cooperation.
+Furthermore, regarding key audit matters (KAM), the corporate auditors hold discussions with PricewaterhouseCoopers Japan LLC, receive reports on the status of their audits, and request explanations as necessary.

-In addition the matters identified by internal audits are reported to the president as audit results and to the Board of Corporate Auditors through a dual reporting line system.
-In addition, the results are reported to the Board of Directors.
-In the audit process, the Internal Control Auditing Office, the Board of Corporate Auditors, and the Accounting Auditors mutually share information and collaborate closely with each other, such as by meeting with the general manager of the Internal Control Auditing Office and the corporate and Accounting Auditors.
+In addition, matters identified by internal audits are reported as audit results to the president and the Board of Corporate Auditors through a dual reporting line system.
+The results are also reported to the Board of Directors.
+In the audit process, the Internal Control and Audit Office, the Board of Corporate Auditors, and the accounting auditors mutually share information and collaborate closely with each other, such as by meeting with the general manager of the Internal Control and Audit Office and the corporate and accounting auditors.

 Outside Directors and Outside Auditors